 attribute.

-Method B: When the TSP does not have access to the sensor data as sent from the sensor.
+Method B: When the TSP does not have access to the device data as sent from the device.

-- The sensor data payload needs to be reconstructed.
+- The device data payload needs to be reconstructed.
 Refer to the "Advertising Frame Description" section in TraX - WEM200 - Technical Specification Connected document.

 Comments